Skip to main content

 Also for: -

-Recently, I've caught myself thinking about old times, comparing the games of my youth to contemporary ones.
-And I always come to the same conclusion: In 2025, games are better than ever (at least if we look outside the AAA space) and keep improving, but I had more fun playing them when I was a kid.
-Astro Bot rekindles that flame.
-It's not about the antiquated genre - growing up long before they were invented, I'm not a huge fan of 3D platformers - but something more abstract.
+Recently, I’ve found myself thinking a lot about the past—comparing the games of my childhood to those of today.
+I always arrive at the same conclusion: in 2025, games are better than ever (at least outside the AAA space) and continue to improve, yet I had more fun playing them as a kid.
+Astro Bot rekindles that feeling.
+And it’s not because of nostalgia for the genre—having grown up long before 3D platformers were even a thing, I’ve never been a huge fan—but something more elusive.

-It's more about the immediacy; picking up a controller and knowing instinctively what buttons to press, with precise and immediate response.
-It's about looking at the screen and instantly knowing what to do.
-It's about the joy of simple gameplay, not knowing what to get, constantly getting surprised by the twists and turns of every stage and every new inventive gimmick.
-It's about the excitement of interacting with everything and laugh about the result.
+It’s about immediacy.
+Picking up a controller and instinctively knowing what to press, with precise and instant feedback.
+Looking at the screen and immediately understanding what to do.
+It’s the joy of simple mechanics, of not knowing what’s coming next, of being constantly surprised by each level’s twists and inventive gimmicks.
+It’s about interacting with everything and laughing at the outcome.

-It's also about being straightforward and respecting the player's time.
-There's no need to grind for gear, currency and character levels.
-All your skills are unlocked from the get-go, and any collectible is possible to get the moment you see it.
+It’s also about being straightforward and respecting the player’s time.
+There’s no grinding for gear, currencies, or character levels.
+All your abilities are available from the start, and every collectible can be obtained the moment you spot it.
 No microtransactions.
 No DLC.
-And the nonsensical joy of it all; it's like the level designers were given only a specific theme requirement - candy, jungle, construction site, haunted castle, etc. - and free reins to mess around with the level design, knowing skillful programmers will make every crazy idea work.
-The joy is infectious.
+Just pure, unfiltered joy.
+It feels as if the level designers were given nothing more than a loose theme—candy, jungle, construction site, haunted castle—and free rein to go wild, trusting that skilled programmers would make every outrageous idea work.
+The enthusiasm is contagious.

-The best way to experience it is to go in completely blind, so I'll try to keep it as short as possible.
-The clear inspiration is the 3D Mario games, particularly Super Mario Galaxy.
-Astro Bot starts off with a short cinematic depicting Astro and his crew of fellow bots cruising the galaxy onboard their PS5-spaceship.
-A huge, green alien appears in its flying saucer, grabs the PS5, tears it apart and snags the CPU before leaving.
-The ship crashes on a nearby desert planet with all its different parts and crew scattered across the universe.
-Astro's mission is to go from planet to planet, reassemble the components and rescue his lost friends.
+The best way to experience Astro Bot is to go in blind, so I’ll keep the setup brief.
+Its clearest inspiration is the 3D Mario games, especially Super Mario Galaxy.
+The game opens with a short cinematic: Astro and his crew cruise the galaxy aboard their PS5-shaped spaceship when a massive green alien appears, rips the console apart, steals its CPU, and vanishes.
+The ship crashes on a desert planet, scattering its parts and crew across the universe.
+Astro’s mission is to travel from planet to planet, recover the components, and rescue his lost friends.

-At the end of every world a character-specific level awaits, starring some of the biggest names of the platform (I won't spoil which ones).
-Every single one introduces a unique mechanic related to that character.
-If the game has a weakness, it's a few of these.
-They feel a bit hamstrung by the original character's more traditional gamplay mechanics, which brings Astro Bot down to the level of an "ordinary" game.
-One of them, however, is pretty great, since it's based on an unconventional game (which I won't spoil either).
+At the end of each world, a character-specific level awaits, starring one of PlayStation’s heavy hitters (I won’t spoil which).
+Each introduces a mechanic inspired by that character.
+If the game has a weakness, it’s here: a few of these levels feel constrained by the original character’s more traditional mechanics, briefly reducing Astro Bot to something more ordinary.
+One of them, however—based on a particularly unconventional game—is absolutely brilliant.

-Apart from that nitpick, Astro Bot might be the closest I've come to a perfect game.
-Every level is balanced exactly right in scope and challenge, and the development they go through is nothing short of amazing.
-In most cases, you get some level-specific ability right at the start - boxing gloves, a clock that slows time, a shrinking device, etc - and the number of ways Team ASOBI invents puzzles and platforming challenges around them is astonishing.
-It dethrones Super Mario Galaxy in that regard.
+That minor nitpick aside, Astro Bot is the closest I’ve come to a perfect game.
+Every level is impeccably balanced in scope and challenge, and the way they evolve is astonishing.
+Typically, you’re given a level-specific ability right at the start—boxing gloves, a time-slowing clock, a shrinking device—and Team ASOBI’s creativity in building puzzles and platforming challenges around them is nothing short of jaw-dropping.
+In this regard, it even dethrones Super Mario Galaxy.

 Comments